 Thankfully, there are a number of practical steps that hotels can take to protect themselves and their guests.
 Alex Hollis, GRC Practice Director at SureCloud, is a security expert who has worked with a number of top global hotel chains on data privacy and risk.
 He advises hoteliers to first list the information they are collecting about their guests, in order to better understand that information and where it is stored.

 Reduce the number of systems where data is duplicated, such as paper copies printed at guest registration.
 If paper is necessary, consider shredding it afterward.
-Treat personal data with more respect for its value, more like money, reduce the places that you’re storing it and then protect those places.”
+Treat personal data with more respect for its value, more like money, reduce the places that you’re storing it and then protect those places.

 The key, Hollis suggests, is ensuring that the places where information is stored are secure, with encryption and good IT security-based practices.
 Since there is no audit trail of paper, he suggests moving away from manual storage to electronic format, particularly in larger hotels.
 Systems should have the right software development lifecycle to make sure they’ve been built securely.

 Instead of using single passwords, use multiple passwords or different devices to sign in.
-Choose a password that is complex, with a mix of alphanumerics and symbols, and change it every month.”
+Choose a password that is complex, with a mix of alphanumerics and symbols, and change it every month.

 Training manuals should be standard, but it has to be an ongoing process – cybercriminals are becoming extremely clever and the tactics that they use are changing on a regular basis as we become familiar with them.
 Hotels need to respond to these changes and keep their security systems updated to keep their guests safe.

 If you’re going to collect evidence, create CD or USB copies and lock them away, so you know the chain of custody.
 Once secure, you can start to restore service.

 Unlike banking where the internet has had a massive effect, guest registration in hotels is pretty much the same as it’s always been.
-This sameness has created some apathy,” he says.
-But times are changing and hoteliers need to wake up to this.
+This sameness has created some apathy, but times are changing and hoteliers need to wake up to this.